As Trump eyes quarantine, Conn. officials have mixed views

 All 50 U.S. states have reported some cases of the virus that causes COVID-19.
 The federal government has the power to take measures to prevent the spread of communicable diseases among states, but it's not clear whether that means Trump can order people not to leave their states.

-Connecticut U.S. Sen. Richard Blumenthal said the idea raises “very significant questions," calling it unclear how such a quarantine would be enforced and whether it would have any meaning.
+U.S. Sen. Richard Blumenthal, D-Conn. said the idea raises “very significant questions," calling it unclear how such a quarantine would be enforced and whether it would have any meaning.

-“The specifics and impact are completely unclear and uncertain.
-And the results may be more confusion than confidence,” the Democrat said, noting that Democratic Gov. Ned Lamont has already directed the state’s residents to self-quarantine.

 In Bridgeport, Connecticut's largest city, Mayor Joe Ganim said he wouldn't dismiss anybody’s ideas for stronger measures to contain the outbreak.
 Bridgeport is 50 miles (80 km) from New York City and is within Fairfield County, which counts over 750 of the more than 1,200 coronavirus cases reported statewide.